bmuhlack/bmuhlack.github.io/publications.md

 ### Talks
 **Muhlack, B.** (2024).
+Filler particles in English and Spanish and the implications for other languages.
+Forensic Speech Science Colloquium York, May 22.
+Invited talk.
+**Muhlack, B.** (2024).
 Filler particles in English and Spanish L1 and L2 Speech (and beyond).
 Phonology Colloquium Frankfurt, May 08.
 Invited talk.

 **Muhlack, B.** (2024).
 Filler particles in Bulgarian Judeo-Spanish.
 Phonetics Colloquium Saarbrücken, Febuary 01.